manojskumar/learn-tamil-app/README.md

     *   Obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     *   Create a `.env` file in the root of your project:
         ```env
-        API_KEY=YOUR_GEMINI_API_KEY
+        VITE_API_KEY=YOUR_GEMINI_API_KEY
         ```
+        *(Note: Vite exposes env variables prefixed with `VITE_` to client-side code)*
     *   **Important:** Add `.env` to your `.gitignore` file to prevent committing your API key.
-The application is designed to load this key via `process.env.API_KEY`.
+The application would access this via `import.meta.env.VITE_API_KEY`.

 ## 🏃‍♂️ Running Locally

-Since this project is set up to run directly in the browser using ES modules and an `importmap`, you can run it by serving the `index.html` file with a simple local HTTP server.

-1.  **Using a simple HTTP server (e.g., `http-server` via npx):**
-    If you have Node.js, you can use `npx`:
+1.  **Start the development server:**
     ```bash
-    npx http-server .
+    npm run dev
+    # or
+    # yarn dev
     ```
-    This will serve the current directory.
-Open your browser to the URL provided (usually `http://localhost:8080`).

-2.  **Using VS Code Live Server extension:**
-    If you use VS Code, the "Live Server" extension is a convenient way to serve the `index.html` file.
+    This will start the Vite development server, typically at `http://localhost:5173`.
+Open this URL in your browser.
+The server provides Hot Module Replacement (HMR) for a fast development experience.

 ## 📁 Project Structure

 ```
 .
-├── public/                     # Static assets that are publicly accessible
+├── public/                     # Static assets (copied to dist root)
-│   ├── audio/                  # Audio files for alphabets and words
+│   ├── audio/                  # Audio files
+│   ├── index.css               # Global CSS (if not bundled through JS)
-│   │   ├── alphabets/
+│   ├── metadata.json
-│   │   └── words/
-│   ├── sw.js                   # Service Worker script for offline caching
+│   └── sw.js                   # Service Worker script
-│   ├── index.html              # Main HTML entry point
-│   ├── index.tsx               # Main React/TypeScript entry point
-│   ├── metadata.json           # Application metadata
+├── src/                        # Application source code
-│   ├── constants.ts            # Core data: alphabets, words, chapters, quiz questions
-│   ├── types.ts                # TypeScript type definitions
+│   ├── components/             # React components
+│   │   └── icons/
 │   ├── App.tsx                 # Main application component
-│   └── components/             # Reusable UI components
-│       ├── icons/              # SVG icon components
-│       ├── Header.tsx
-│       ├── Navigation.tsx
-│       ├── ChapterSelection.tsx
-│       ├── ChapterLessonView.tsx
-│       ├── AlphabetCard.tsx
-│       ├── WordCard.tsx
-│       ├── DrawingCanvas.tsx     # For alphabet drawing practice
+│   ├── constants.ts            # Core data
-│       ├── DrawingModal.tsx      # For quiz drawing input
+│   ├── index.tsx               # React entry point
-│       ├── QuizView.tsx
-│       └── QuizResults.tsx
+│   └── types.ts                # TypeScript types
+├── .gitignore
+├── index.html                  # Main HTML template (Vite entry)
+├── package.json
+├── README.md
+├── tsconfig.json               # (Vite will use a default or you can add one)
-└── README.md                   # This file
+└── vite.config.ts              # Vite configuration
 ```

 ## 📚 Content Management

-All learning content (alphabets, words, sentences, paragraphs, stories, chapters, and quiz questions) is primarily managed in `constants.ts`.
+All learning content (alphabets, words, sentences, etc.) is primarily managed in `src/constants.ts`.
+Audio files are in `public/audio/`.

-*   **Alphabets:** Defined in `UYIR_EZHUTHUKKAL`, `MEI_EZHUTHUKKAL`, `AAYUTHA_EZHUTHU`.
-*   **Words:** Grouped by categories (e.g., `COLORS_WORDS`, `FRUITS_WORDS`).
-*   **Sentences/Paragraphs/Stories:** Defined as `SentenceInfo`, `ParagraphInfo`, `StoryInfo`.
-*   **Chapters:** `CHAPTERS_DATA` array defines the structure and content of each chapter.
-*   **Quiz Questions:** `QUIZ_QUESTIONS_DATA` array holds all quiz questions.
-Ensure `chapterId` in questions matches a chapter `id` or an `exam.id` from the "Final Exams Hub" chapter.

-To add or modify content:
-1. Open `constants.ts`.
-2. Follow the existing data structures (`AlphabetInfo`, `WordInfo`, `ChapterInfo`, `QuizQuestion`, etc., defined in `types.ts`).
-3. Add new data or modify existing entries.
-4. Ensure audio files referenced in `audioSrc` exist in the `public/audio/` directory.
+Paths to audio files in `constants.ts` (e.g., `audioSrc: 'audio/alphabets/a.mp3'`) are relative to the `public` directory, which Vite serves as the root.

 ## ⚙️ Building for Production

-For a production build, you would typically use a bundler like Webpack, Vite, or Parcel to:
-1. Transpile TypeScript to JavaScript.
-2. Bundle all JavaScript modules into optimized files.
-3. Minify code.
-4. Optimize assets.

-This project, as currently set up, does not have a build step configured with such tools.
-It relies on direct browser support for ES modules and `importmap`.
-For robust production deployment and wider browser compatibility, integrating a build tool is recommended.
+1.  **Run the build script:**
+    ```bash
+    npm run build
+    # or
+    # yarn build
+    ```
+    This command will use Vite to compile and bundle your application into the `dist/` directory.
+The `base` path in `vite.config.ts` is set to `/learn-tamil-app/` to ensure assets are loaded correctly when deployed to a subdirectory on GitHub Pages.

 ## 🌍 Deployment with GitHub Pages

-To deploy this app to GitHub Pages:

 1.  **Ensure your repository is on GitHub.**
-2.  **If you implement a build step:**
-    *   Configure your build tool to output files to a `docs` folder or the root of a `gh-pages` branch.
-    *   Run your build command (e.g., `npm run build`).
-    *   Commit the built files.
-3.  **If deploying without a build step (as is current setup):**
-    *   Your `index.html` and all related assets (`index.tsx`, `constants.ts`, `components/`, `public/audio/` etc.) need to be in the branch you're deploying from (e.g., `main`).
-    *   Ensure all paths in `index.html` (like `/index.tsx`, `/sw.js`) are relative and correct for GitHub Pages (often, paths starting with `/` work well if deploying to `username.github.io/repository-name/` and you set the base path correctly, or if deploying to a custom domain).
+2.  **Build your project:** Run `npm run build`.
+This creates the `dist/` folder.
+3.  **Deploy the `dist/` folder:**
+    *   **Option A (Manual):**
+        1. Commit the contents of the `dist/` folder to your `gh-pages` branch (or `main` branch if deploying from there).
+You might need to force push if rewriting history or use a tool like `gh-pages` npm package.
+    *   **Option B (Using `gh-pages` package - Recommended for simplicity):**
+        1. Install `gh-pages`: `npm install gh-pages --save-dev`
+        2. Add a deploy script to your `package.json`:
+            ```json
+            "scripts": {
+              // ... other scripts
+              "deploy": "vite build && gh-pages -d dist"
+            }
+            ```
+        3. Run `npm run deploy`.
+This will build the project and push the `dist` folder contents to the `gh-pages` branch.
+    *   **Option C (GitHub Actions):** Set up a GitHub Action to automatically build and deploy on pushes to your main branch.
-4.  **Configure GitHub Pages:**
+4.  **Configure GitHub Pages settings:**
-    *   Go to your repository settings on GitHub.
+    *   Go to your repository settings on GitHub -> Pages.
-    *   Navigate to the "Pages" section.
-    *   Choose the branch to deploy from (e.g., `main` or `gh-pages`).
+    *   Set the source to deploy from the `gh-pages` branch (and `/ (root)` folder).
-    *   Choose the folder (e.g., `/root` or `/docs`).
-    *   Save.
-GitHub will build and deploy your site.
-It might take a few minutes.
-    *   Your site will be available at `https://<username>.github.io/<repository-name>/`.
+    *   Your site will be available at `https://<username>.github.io/learn-tamil-app/`.
+The `base: '/learn-tamil-app/'` in `vite.config.ts` ensures all assets are loaded correctly from this subpath.

-**Important for GitHub Pages:**
-*   **Base Path:** If your site is deployed to a subpath (e.g., `/<repository-name>/`), you might need to adjust asset paths or use a `<base href="/<repository-name>/" />` tag in your `index.html`'s `<head>`.
-The current setup uses root-relative paths like `/index.tsx` which should work if the deployment is at the root of a domain or if GitHub Pages handles it correctly.
-*   **Service Worker Path:** The path `navigator.serviceWorker.register('/sw.js')` assumes `sw.js` is at the root of the deployed site.
-Adjust if necessary.

 ## 🌐 Offline Capabilities

-The application includes a Service Worker (`sw.js`) that provides basic offline capabilities.
-On the first visit (when online), critical assets (HTML, JS, CSS, some audio files) are cached.
-Subsequent visits, even if offline, can then serve these assets from the cache, allowing the app to load.
+The application includes a Service Worker (`public/sw.js`) for basic offline caching.
+*   The `sw.js` provided caches known static assets from the `public` folder and the main `index.html` and `index.css`.
+*   **Important:** It does **not** automatically cache the JavaScript and CSS files generated by Vite (which have hashed filenames, e.g., `assets/index-a1b2c3d4.js`).
+For a robust Progressive Web App (PWA) experience where these generated assets are also cached, consider using a Vite PWA plugin like `vite-plugin-pwa`.
+This plugin can auto-generate a service worker that includes all necessary assets.

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to contribute:
 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
+2. Create a new branch.
 3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
+4. Commit and push your changes.
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.
+5. Open a Pull Request.

-Please ensure your code follows the existing style and that any new features are well-documented.

 ## 📜 License

 This project is open-source.
-Please refer to the `LICENSE` file if one is added, or assume a standard permissive license like MIT unless otherwise specified.
+(Consider adding a LICENSE file, e.g., MIT).

 ## 🙏 Acknowledgements

 *   **M&Ms:** For the concept and inspiration.
 *   **Google Gemini AI:** For assistance in development and guidance.
-*   The creators of React, TypeScript, and TailwindCSS.
+*   The creators of React, TypeScript, Vite, and TailwindCSS.
-*   Providers of Tamil learning resources.

 ---

 Happy Tamil Learning! மகிழ்ச்சியான தமிழ் கற்றல்! ✨